vlobzakov/docs/docs/examples/addon-inside-manifest.md

 #Install add-on inside manifest

+This manifest provides an environment, that is handled with the help of <b>Apache PHP</b> aplication server, is powered by <b>PHP 7</b> engine version and has external IP address attached.
+Subsequently, Public IP address can be detached with the help of the <b>Add-on</b> button.
 This manifest install simple environment with one php apache node, php engine 7 and attach external IP address on it.
 Deatache external IP address customer can via add-on button.
 ```example